Ion Vinea: Facla years

 Contimporanul went bankrupt in 1932, by which time Vinea had by then replaced the retiring Cocea as editor of Facla, and was writing for the minor political newspaper Progresul Social.
 He was either using his own name or resorting to familiar pen names: "B. Iova", "Dr. Caligari", "Aladin".
 Together with Carandino and Leon Kalustian, he ran Facla's column Panerul cu raci ("The Crabs' Basket"), also sharing the pseudonym, "Kalvincar".
 The editorial politics here changed to reflect the PNȚ line.
 Vinea renounced his republicanism and paid homage to the returnee King Carol II.
 Carandino writes that, as a rule, Vinea "took very little care of Facla": "We got used to seeing our director as an 'outside' contributor, as he was so rarely present in the gazette pages".
 Vinea "wrote very rarely, and did so in that type that was most uncharacteristic—prompted by the day's news.
 But what he wrote was that which absolutely needed to be written: exact and perfect."
 For a while in 1929 and 1930, he was in France on an extended trip, and later bragged about making friends with F. Scott Fitzgerald.
-During his leave of absence, he assigned Olimpia Iovanaki as manager of Facla and its dwindling finances; Lucian Boz was the literary columnist.
+According to Dianu, he spent all the money from his book sales on entertaining a young lady.
+During his leave of absence, he assigned Olimpia Iovanaki as manager of Facla and its dwindling finances; Dianu wrote several columns that he signed using Vinea's name (and which Vinea never even read), while Lucian Boz was assigned as the literary reviewer.

 Despite having promoted Marinetti and "tend[ing] to align himself with right-wing intellectuals", Vinea expressed his leftist antifascism to such degrees that the editorial office was repeatedly vandalized by either the LANC or its younger rival, the Iron Guard.
 He also drifted away from PNȚ politics, deploring the party's failure to address the Great Depression, while also giving his endorsement to the Grivița Strike of 1933.
 A vocal adversary of Nazi Germany, Vinea described Hitler as a "half-learned hunchback", and in July 1934, shortly after the Night of the Long Knives, optimistically announced that "Hitlerite national pederasty" was "in agony" (Nazional [sic] pederastria hitleristă în agonie).
 He also deemed the Soviet Union a "natural ally of all those who support peace without [territorial] revisions."
 Facla opened its pages to Communist Party militants Alexandru Sahia (whose main contribution, however, was not given the censors' approval, and was only preserved by Vinea in his personal archive) and Gheorghe Petrescu-Ghempet; it also hosted fragments from Aragon, Lunacharsky, Pozner, and polemics regarding A. L. Zissu's defense of Trotskyism.
 Vinea still argued that communism and "Romanianism" were irreconcilable, but suggested that Romania had nothing to fear from the Soviet Union—the Iron Guard, Vinea contended, was much more dangerous.
 Ideologically, he was closest to the moderate-left Social Democrats, and, unlike the unu group, was never placed under surveillance by Siguranța policemen.